-Earth Energy Fruits & Veggies Vs Balance of Nature: Are They Legit or a Scam?
+Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

-This review of Earth Energy has a direct comparison with Balance of Nature for ingredients, pros and cons, monthly costs, side effects, if either one is a scam, and a verdict on their effectiveness.
+This review of Earth Energy has a direct comparison with Balance of Nature for ingredients, pros and cons, monthly costs, side effects and a verdict on their effectiveness.

 What is Earth Energy Fruits & Veggies?

-The company Earth Energy Natural Nutrition makes their Fruits & Veggies product, a blend of 11 different powdered vegetables and fruit, and sell it only on their own website.
-It comes in one container of 60 capsules and you take 2 a day for a 30-day supply.
+The American company Earth Energy Supplements makes a product called Fruits & Veggies, a blend of 11 different powdered vegetables and fruit in capsules.
+It’s only available on the Earth Energy website and comes in a single container of 60 pills.
+Directions are to take 2 a day with a meal, which gives you a 30-day supply.

 Balance of Nature is made from 31 powdered fruits and vegetables.
 It‘s sold in 2 different tubs of 90 capsules each.
 You take 6 a day at the recommended dosage for a month-long supply.